Computer

 Captain America: The First Avenger

-Chris Evans bulked as much as portraying Marvel’s top-notch soldier, so his muscle groups had been 100 percent actual.
-But earlier than he transformed, Steve Rogers turned into a 98-pound-weakling, and this appearance was performed utilizing a few in particular surprising computer graphics.
+Chris Evans bulked as much as he portrayed Marvel’s top-notch soldier, so his muscle groups were 100 percent actual.
+But earlier than he transformed, Steve Rogers turned into a 98-pound-weakling, and this appearance was performed utilizing a few surprising computer graphics.

 The Curious Case Of Benjamin Button